 This first session gives your first experience with the dive equipment and will introduce you to a few of the basic skills that every diver needs to know.
-It might seem a little overwhelming the first few times, but, by the time you are qualified they will become second nature.
+It might seem a little overwhelming the first few times, but, by the time you are qualified, they will become second nature.
 You will start out being fitted for your dive gear.
 You will be shown what is a proper fit.
-Your weights will be estimated, however, it not real important at this stage.
-You will be show how to set up the equipment, the elements of a predive safety check and how to operate the BCD.
-In the knowledge element you would have learned the diver signs to use underwater and these will be reviewed and used.
+Your weights will be estimated, however, it is not really important at this stage.
+You will be shown how to set up the equipment, the elements of a predive safety check, and how to operate the BCD.
+In the knowledge element, you would have learned the diver signs to use underwater and these will be reviewed and used.
 What is important is becoming comfortable.
 You will be introduced to a few critical skills in this session.

 - Clearing a partially flooded face mask: Even with a great fit, water can sometimes leak into your face mask.
 Clearing the water out is a simple maneuver that is easy to learn.
 You will use a water displacement method.
 The instructor will have you gently lift a small portion of the skirt of the mask letting in enough water to half fill the mask.
 You will use air to expel the water.
 Just place your hand on the top front portion of the mask to hold it in place to your forehead Then just exhale normally through your nose.
 The air will go to the top of the mask, as more air comes in it forces the water down and out of the mask.

-Your first in water session is focused on the proper use of the BCD, breathing with the regulator, descending safety, preforming the critical task and properly ascend back to the surface and inflate your BCD.
-Between the critical task and returning to the surface you get some time to enjoy being underwater.
+Your first in-water session is focused on the proper use of the BCD, breathing with the regulator, descending safety, performing the critical task properly ascending back to the surface, and inflating your BCD.
+Between the critical task and returning to the surface, you get some time to enjoy being underwater.

-The second session builds on the skills all ready learned and just adds a little to what you know.
+The second session builds on the skills already learned and just adds a little to what you know.